amgarton47/CS62data-structures/CompressedTable_Text/project/README.md

-If we imagine tracing through the table from left to right starting with the top row and going through successive rows then we notice that we only need to record the following entry:
+If we imagine tracing through the table from left to right starting with the top row and going through successive rows then we notice that we only need to record the following entries:

 | | | | | |
 |-|-|-|-|-|